-VVR enables you to set the replication mode, latency protection, and Replicator Log protection using both the GUI and the CLI.
-The following sections explain the concepts associated with these settings, with the help of the command line attributes synchronous, latencyprot, and srlprot respectively.
+Volume Replicator enables you to set the replication mode, latency protection, and Replicator Log protection using both the GUI and the CLI.
+The following sections explain the concepts that are associated with these settings, with the help of the command line attributes synchronous, latencyprot, and srlprot respectively.
 These attributes are of the form attribute=value.
-Each attribute setting could affect replication and must be set up with care.
+Each attribute setting can affect replication and must be set up with care.
 These settings can also be changed from the GUI using the Change Replication Settings dialog box.